fuffr/fuffr-unity/README.md

 The Unity project contains a GameObject with a script called "FuffrCube.cs" that includes a simple test of the touch event handling.

-The file "FuffrTouchManager.cs" contains classes for touch handling, and some documentation comments.
-Overview of objects in this file:
+The file "FuffrTouchManager.cs" contains classes for touch handling:

 * FuffrTouchManager - receives touch events from native code.
 * FuffrTouchHandler - singleton class you use to register touch delegates.